socketry/falcon/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Donations

+If you want to donate to this project, you may do so using [BitCoin](https://www.blockchain.com/btc/payment_request?address=1BU3RnjB7fS9XmiTHgbmLKL36S5kccovs8).
+All money donated this way will be used to further development of this and related open source projects.

+### Responsible Disclosure

+We take the security of our systems seriously, and we value input from the security community.
+The disclosure of security vulnerabilities helps us ensure the security and privacy of our users.
+If you believe you've found a security vulnerability in one of our products or platforms please [tell us via email](mailto:security@oriontransfer.net).

 ## License